yiphei/yif-AI/future_attention_transformer/README.md

 ## Architecture

-At the high-level, the architecture consists of a canonical decoder-only transformer with a modified multi attention head block that also predicts $out_{future}$.
+At the high-level, the architecture consists of a canonical decoder-only transformer with a modified multi-headed attention block that also predicts $out_{future}$.
 A new loss is created from all $out_{future}$ predictions and added to the final model loss.

 ### Future Attention Head